 Sensitivity analyses

 The associations between polysubstance use (PSU) and treatment non-completion were stable across models, with null intervals for intensive ambulatory settings for women and residential settings for the general population.
 One model for basic ambulatory settings showed a modest significant association (RR=1.04 95% CI 1.01-1.07).
 The association weakened in general population intensive ambulatory settings, especially with stratified follow-up and lagged covariates at 1 (1.01 95% CI 0.98-1.05).
 In women-specific residential settings, only the model overlapping with the null was stratified by follow-up with lagged covariates at 1 (1.09 95% CI 0.99- 1.20), although both settings maintained a positive direction (See Table S5).
-Hence,

 DISCUSSION

 Our findings revealed a significant association between reporting PSU at admission and the risk of treatment non-completion among patients admitted to SUD treatment programs in Chile between 2010 and 2019.
 Specifically, the risk of non-completion was modestly higher in intensive ambulatory settings for the general population (RR 1.04, 95% CI 1.01-1.07) and in women-only residential settings (RR 1.14, 95% CI 1.06-1.23).
 However, this association was not consistent across all treatment settings, indicating variability in how PSU influences treatment outcomes, depending on the type of treatment program.
-Sensitivity analyses supported these findings, showing stability in the associations across the different model specifications.
+Sensitivity analyses supported these findings, showing stability in the associations across the different model specifications and treatment setting.
 After comparing patients reporting PSU versus those reporting single substance use regarding treatment completion, we found notable differences in treatment outcomes.
 PSU at admission was associated with a lower incidence of non-completion than single substance use.
 Specifically, the incidence of at least one non-completion episode per patient followed from the first admission until the censoring date was lower among PSU patients (11.6 per 1000 person-months, 95% CI 11.3-11.8) compared to single substance users (13.2 per 1000 person-months, 95% CI 12.6-13.8).
 This trend was also observed when focusing solely on the first treatment episode, with PSU patients showing a lower dropout rate (9.9 per 1000 person-months, 95% CI 9.7-10.1) versus single substance users (11.3 per 1000 person-months, 95% CI 10.8-11.9).
 The association between reporting polysubstance use and treatment non-completion seems robust to different model specifications, suggesting that despite their complex clinical profiles, patients with PSU may benefit from repeated treatment engagements.
 These results align with those of recent studies, suggesting that PSU generally complicates treatment retention in specific settings (Andersson et al., 2021; Levola et al., 2021).
 Regarding the reasons for non-completion, a study conducted in Latin America found that the main reasons for abandonment were "not accepting the rules of the institution,” "lack of money, " and "not feeling comfortable with the facilities"(Gómez-Restrepo et al., 2017).
 An impact evaluation of treatment conducted in Chile found a lack of time to assist (in ambulatory treatments) and a sense of well-being (DIPRES, 2017).